renpy/renpy/sphinx/source/config.rst

     This sets the default value of the language preference.
 This is only used the first time the game starts.

+.. var:: config.default_show_empty_window = True

+    This determines if Ren'Py will show an empty window during non-say statements.
+If True, Ren'Py respects the "window show", "window hide", and "window auto" statements.
+If False, Ren'Py will not show an empty window.

 .. var:: config.default_text_cps = None

     If not None, this sets the default number of characters per second